Meet Our Staff

 Early Childhood Center

 Gen Delay Pasternak started working, seasonally, at the the JCC in 1997.
-She became a full-time employee in 2004, and is the Assistant Director of the Beatrice Fox Auerbach Early Childhood Center.
+She became a full-time employee in 2004, and is the Director of the Beatrice Fox Auerbach Early Childhood Center.

 Overseeing the daily operations of the ECC, Gen develops relationships with children and families within the ECC and supports the teachers and children.